Stiff or painful joints can be frustrating when you want to exercise. But staying active is essential for maintaining joint health.

 strength training

 Strength training can be an effective way to build strong muscles that protect and support your joints.
-For example, research has shown that strength training can help to ease joint pain and stiffness, boost bone strength, improve balance, and help with healthy weight maintenance.
+For example, research has shown that strength training can help to ease joint pain and stiffness, boost bone strength, improve balance, and help with maintaining a healthy weight.

 Strength training can be done at home or in the gym.
-Common variations include bodyweight exercises like planks, lunges, and squats, as well as the use of free-weight equipment such as medicine balls or kettlebells.
-It also includes weight machines, which are available to use at most gyms.
+Common variations include bodyweight exercises like planks, lunges, and squats, as well as the use of weight machines and free-weight equipment such as medicine balls or kettlebells.

 For more information about strength training, including how to get started and what equipment to use, have a read of our articles; The importance of building strength and balance in your 50s and 60s and 11 best home gym equipment to boost your workouts.